Divyansh1506/Git-Github/README.md

 10. git checkout {Name of branch} <br>
 Switches to the specified branch.

+11. git checkout -b {Name of branch} <br>
+Creates and switches to a new branch.

+12. git merge {Name of branch} <br>
+Merges the contents of another branch into the current branch.

+13. git branch -d {Name of branch} <br>
+Delete a branch (if it is not merged).

 11. git rm {FileName} <br>
 Removes a file from both the working directory and the Git repository.